gast0nestevez/solvd-laba-personal-project/README.md

 ## Authentication

-The application uses a JWT mechanism implemented from scratch.
-Only authorized **admins** can add or modify resources (airports, routes).
+The application uses a JWT-based mechanism implemented from scratch.
+Only authenticated **admins** can create, update or delete resources.
+- The `/register` endpoint is restricted to admins and is used to create new admin accounts.
+- The `/login` endpoint validates credentials and returns a Bearer token that must be included in the `Authorization` header for protected routes.

 ### How it works: